 T’was the night after new years eve, and the only sound through the house was the clickityclack of a keyboard typing out the annual “what I’ve read this year” post.
-As usual, the printed and digital matter I’ve read or abandoned, in a sub-category chronology.
+As usual, the printed and digital matter I’ve read, in a sub-category chronology, from January 2020 onwards.

 Sofia Åkerman: Zebraflickan.
 Autobiographical about Sofia who’s been suffering from eating disorders & depression, and her experience of Swedish psychiatric care.
 Harsch descriptions of suicide attempts and what’s going on in your head as you try hide the extent of your illness – puking in hidden containers and whatnot.

 Wille Sundqvist & Bengt Gustafsson: Träsvarvning enligt skärmetoden.
 The book to get if you’re into turning wood.
 I’m still not sure what the main difference is between scrubbing and cutting – it seems to be difference of degree rather than principle – but the book has a lot of info on how to think when turning.

 Hilary Mantel: The Mirror and the light.
 The last book in the Wolf Hall trilogy, and the language is just as vibrant and gripping as the previous books.
 Tells the bookend of Thomas Cromwells’ life, and I even though I know that parts of the story are fabricated — all of the internal monologue for a start — it paints a believable portrait.

 Maria Ganci: Familjebaserad behandling.
 A brief introduction to family based theraphy targeting families where the kid has an eating disorder.
 Practical, but a bit lacking in inspiration beyond “talk to the therapist.”